The Ultimate Guide to Alta Badia

 Whether you're a large group looking for a spacious chalet or a couple searching for a romantic retreat, Alta Badia has an array of options.
 One of our favourites is Casa Feroze in Colfosco, a stand-alone chalet just 40 metres from the piste with direct access to the Sella Ronda circuit.

-If you love interiors, then the modern Chalet Zeno is worth taking a look at, as is Chalet Mi Amur in La Villa.
+If you love interiors, then the modern Chalet Mi Amur in La Villa is a stunning contemporary property.

 Where to Eat & Drink in Alta Badia